mrled/backup-swarm-vol/readme.markdown

 3. Service secrets called `aws.psd1`

 You can also optionally configure the backup schedule.
-This defaults to 2AM (in the _Docker swarm node's_ timezone) every night:
+This defaults to 2AM (in the _Docker swarm node's_ timezone) every night, and is set in crontab's format:

     # +-------------- minute (0 - 59)
     # | +------------ hour (0 - 23)